Top 8 eCommerce personalization examples to boost sales

 And yet, over half of respondents said that they felt that most companies still treat them like a number.
 In other words, there’s lots of room for improvement.
 And, if your business is able to effectively personalize your customers’ experience, you could glean impressive results: increased sales, improved customer retention—just to name a few.

-When it comes to eCommerce, imitating companies that do personalization well can help improve your interactions with customers.
+When it comes to eCommerce (see our guide on what is eCommerce), imitating companies that do personalization well can help improve your interactions with customers.
+These eCommerce personalization examples can also help boost sales and conversions.
 Here are several examples of personalization-done-right, plus tips for how you can recreate these for your own store.

 01. Add a “you may also like” section